awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-organization-setup.md

 **Note**
 Quick Setup uses AWS CloudFormation StackSets to deploy your configurations\.
 You can also view information about a completed deployment configuration in the AWS CloudFormation console\.
 For information about StackSets, see [Working with AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) in the *AWS CloudFormation User Guide*\.

 Your next step is to configure additional Change Manager options\.
-You can complete this task in either your delegated administrator account or any account in an organization unit that you have enabled for use with Change Manager\.
-You configure options such as choosing a user identity management option, specifying which users can review and approve or reject change templates and change requests, and choosing which best practice options to enable for your organization\.
+You can complete this task in either your delegated administrator account or any account in an organization unit that you have allowed for use with Change Manager\.
+You configure options such as choosing a user identity management option, specifying which users can review and approve or reject change templates and change requests, and choosing which best practice options to allow for your organization\.
 For information, see [Configuring Change Manager options and best practices](change-manager-account-setup.md)\.